Manderius/PrUn_Addon/README.md

 Copy and paste contents of `addon.js` into a new TamperMonkey script and save, then reload the Prosperous Universe tab.

+**Important:** You need to have BFRS turned ON in Apex (so you can see the NEW BFR button at the bottom), otherwise this script won't work.

 ## Adding exceptions to inline screens

 If you don't want to expand all screens to the top bar, open the script in TamperMonkey and edit `const exceptions = ['finances'];`.